Why do I begin a bio on an acting blog with the information that I teach golf? Because it’s what makes how I work with my students different.

 I started applying what I knew about teaching golf to acting, and discovered how to give actors a clear sense of what they are reaching for as well as ways of knowing if they are working correctly far earlier than they typically find those benchmarks in traditional acting classes.
 I began formally applying these principles in classwork in 2012, and began the Spacious Acting blog in 2013.

-I am a former member of Actor’s Equity Association, the Screen Actors’ Guild, and The American Federation of Television and Radio Artists.
+I am a former member of Actor’s Equity Association, the Screen Actors’ Guild, and The American Federation of Television and Radio Artists, and a current member of The Dramatists’ Guild.

 I received a B.A. in Creative Writing from New York University, writing a play as my senior project.
 I also studied playwriting for two years each with both Susan Charlotte and the Gotham Writers’ Workshop.
-My short play, Happily Ever After, is nominated for a Perry Award this year.
+My short play, Happily Ever After, was nominated for a Perry Award in 2016, and Rest in Peace won an Honorable Mention in the Two-Hander Slam this year.
+I am currently at work on an evening of short plays entitled God, Death, and Other Guilt Trips.

-I was a reviewer for the AACTNewPlayFest 2016 and 2018, and presented two workshops at the AACTFest 2015 in Grand Rapids, MI: “Playing the Verbs” and “Blocking: Creating a More Interesting Visual Presentation”.
-I review plays for the New Jersey Association of Community Theaters, and I’ll be directing for the Summit Playhouse in Summit, NJ, in the 2017-2018 season.
+I read plays for the AACTNewPlayFest as well as TNT Pops! playwrighting competitions, and I presented two workshops at the AACTFest 2015: “Playing the Verbs” and “Blocking: Creating a More Interesting Visual Presentation”.
+I also review plays for the New Jersey Association of Community Theaters (NJACT).